-Through its mission of improving analysis and debate on public policy and institutions, IPP aims to support a more open Portugal, in two ways: working for better, more open and transparent public governance and, on the other hand, making the debate more open to the world – and to the promotion of both individual freedom and social justice.
-The ideal that shaped the development of the United States of America is, in that sense, a clear source of inspiration.
+Through its mission, Institute of Public Policy aims to support a more open Portugal, in two ways: working for better, more open and transparent public governance; and, on the other hand, making the debate more open to the world, promoting individual freedom and social justice.

-This project which looks at campaign funding in a possible reformed voting system in Portugal (preferential vote system), is based on the elements shared by the values and missions of both the Foundation and IPP, and aim to provide a contribution to improve the quality of democracy in Portugal.
+The Campaign funding under a reformed voting system in Portugal (preferential voting model) project, with the support of the Luso-American Development Foundation (FLAD), is based on the elements shared by the values and mission of both FLAD and Institute of Public Policy, and aim to provide a contribution to improve the quality of democracy in Portugal.

 Discussion about voting system reform are almost as old as Portuguese democracy, but it has been impossible to implement significant reform, given the strong resistance of the dominant political parties.

-More recently, a lot of work has been put towards consolidating the different discussions in a very concrete, solid reform proposal, which can be more easily implemented, based on a preferential vote system (see IPP Policy Paper 6, on this topic).
+More recently, a lot of work has been put towards consolidating the different discussions in a very concrete, solid reform proposal, which can be more easily implemented, based on a preferential vote system (see IPP Policy Paper 6, “Introduction of the preferential vote in Portugal: an electoral experiment” (in Portuguese) on this topic).
 This system would encourage stronger interaction between political parties and voters, imposing a division of responsibility as to the composition of party lists.

-There is little research done regarding the topic of campaign funding under a preferential vote system.
-This study will be truly groundbreaking and can have an impact both in the Portuguese and global policy debates on voting system reform.
+There is no international research done regarding the topic of campaign funding under a preferential vote system, so this study was really pioneering and could have an impact both in the Portuguese and global policy debates on voting system reform.